GasparyanG/zao/description.md

 ## Debugger
-Just prints info about instructions while instructions are being processed by `run()` function (a.k.a. interpreter).
+- Just prints info about:
+    - instructions while instructions are being processed by `run()` function (a.k.a. interpreter).
+    - tokens while tokens are being processed by `compile()` function (a.k.a parser).

 ## Memory
 * ALLOCATE